david-perez/libpocket/readme.md

 1. have the URL https://getpocket.com/developer/docs/v3/modify#action_archive
    in its reading list; and
 1. have the items [`pdf.json`](res/pdf.json), [`blog.json`](res/blog.json), and
-   [`video.json`](res/video.json) in its reading list.
+   [`video.json`](res/video.json) in its reading list (including their tags).
    Note that the timestamps and identifiers are from my Pocket test account, so you will have to change those after recreating the items in your account.

 ```sh
 ➜ cargo test --test integration_tests